solidjs/solid-start/docs/api/entry-server.md

 ### Rendering your application

 This file does one thing.
 It starts your SolidStart application on the server.
 It does so by passing in our `<StartServer>` to a "render" function.
+SolidStart provides three:
+- `renderSync`
+- `renderAsync`
+- `renderStream`

-SolidStart provides 3: `renderSync`, `renderAsync`, and `renderStream` each wrapping Solid's rendering methods of rendering to a `string`, `Promise`, and `ReadableStream`, respectively.
+Respectively, each wraps Solid's rendering methods of rendering to a:
+- `string`
+- `Promise`
+- `ReadableStream`

 `createHandler` allows a mechanism for introducing middleware into our server rendering.
 See our [Middleware Guide](/advanced/middleware) for more information.